 CNY Melbourne Festival

-The fifteen-day program includes an array of multicultural performances such as lion dances and traditional costume shows, food demonstrations, including one by MasterChef 2017 champion Diana Chan, and family activities like calligraphy and handicraft workshops.
+The fifteen-day program includes an array of multicultural performances such as lion dances and traditional costume shows, food demonstrations, and family activities like calligraphy and handicraft workshops.

 Chinese New Year with the Melbourne Symphony Orchestra

 The Melbourne Symphony Orchestra has held a special Chinese New Year concert annually since 2014.
-This year, composer and conductor Tan Dun returns for The Year of The Pig to perform with Hanggai, a “traditional-meets-rock band” from the steppes of Inner Mongolia via Beijing.
+This year, conductor Yi Zhang marks The Year of The Rat with works from composers Julian Yu and Wanghua Chu.

 Chinatown Adelaide Lunar New Year Street Party

-9 February; 12PM-10PM; Adelaide Chinatown, Gouger & Moonta Streets, Adelaide
+25 January – 8 February; Adelaide Chinatown, Gouger & Moonta Streets, Adelaide

 For one afternoon, the streets of Adelaide’s Chinatown fill with live performances, kids’ entertainment, food and drink stalls (which in true SA fashion includes wineries), firecrackers and a lion dance.